 3.1 Current portfolio position

-The Commissioners treasury portfolio position at March 2017, with forward projections is summarised below.
-The table shows the actual external debt against the underlying capital borrowing need (the Capital Financing Requirement - CFR), highlighting any over or under borrowing.
+The Commissioners borrowing portfolio position at March 2017, with forward projections is summarised below.
+The table shows external debt against the underlying capital borrowing need (the Capital Financing Requirement - CFR), highlighting any over or under borrowing.